collective/volto-dropdownmenu/README.md

 # volto-dropdownmenu

-Volto addon for a customizable dropdown menu
+Volto addon for a customizable dropdown menu.
+Intended to be used with [collective.volto.dropdownmenu](https://github.com/collective/collective.volto.dropdownmenu)

 To be used with mrs-developer, see [Volto docs](https://docs.voltocms.com/customizing/add-ons/) for further usage informations.